WergiForce/geosite/README.md

 Drillers can then revisit sites and coordinate with landowners for visits.
 There is a drop down menu that the driller can then use to indicate whether the site will be suitable or not.

+#### Setup

+Within the GitHub repo for this application you can find almost all the code required to run this application, though some dependencies are missing as these will be unique to whoever is setting up the application.
+To get started, an API Key must be obtained for Google Maps to work in the app.
+This can be obtained by following the instructions outlined here: https://developers.google.com/maps/documentation/android-sdk/start#get-key

+This key will need to be entered either directly into the AndroidMaifest within the metadata tag (in place of the @string/google_maps_key) or create a google_maps_api.xml resource file.

+Secondly, a Firebase account must be created at firebase.google.com , create a project and activate Authentication (Email and Password), Realtime Database and Storage (ensuring that the rules applied to these allow for both read and write access) and then download the google-services.json file and place it in the app folder of the project.
+Firebase can then be linked in the app using the built in Firebase options in Android Studio Tools.
+Lastly, one line of code may need to be changed, line 69 within the GeositeFireStore model contains a link, please ensure that this link matches that shown at the top of your Realtime
+Database.